eps90/dynamotest/README.md

+PROJECT IS AN EXPERIMENT UNDER DEVELOPMENT, API MAY CHANGE ANYTIME.
+USE IT ON YOUR OWN RISK.
+===

 # Dynamotest

 **Dynamotest** is my first side project written for my own requirements to help me easily run integration tests **in parallel**.